 Be Naughty or nice

-The dog's doodahs allow you to create personalised cards on which you may write almost whatever you wish to write, within reason of course.
-The cards are unique, and you can make them more special by adding your own ideas and images.
+The Dog's Doodahs allow you to create your ideal cards on which you may write almost whatever you wish.
+Within reason of course.
+The cards are unique, and can be further personalised by adding ideas and images.

 If your family loves to play pranks on each other, this is the site for you.
-How about a Christmas card from the Palace, Buckingham Palace, or something from the Obamas at the White House no less, how about an invite to a spoof Christmas event for a family prankster?
+How about a Christmas card from the Palace, Buckingham Palace, no less.
+Or maybe something from the White House.
+How about getting your own back on the family prankster?
+Send an invite to a spoof Christmas event from the Trumps.

 About the Dog's DooDahs

 I found the dog's doodahs to be user-friendly.
-The cards are unique and hilariously funny.
+The cards are imaginative and hilariously funny.
 There are cards for all occasions.
 You will find unique cards and gifts for birthdays, Christmas, anniversaries and weddings.
-You can easily personalise your Gifts and cards with a name and photo at TheDogsDooDahs.com.
+You can easily personalise your cards and Gifts with a name and a photo at TheDogsDooDahs.com.